rakshitsoral/urban-jekyll-template/_posts/2019-11-2-build-blog-for-free-jekyll.md

 ---
 title: How to Build a Blog for FREE - Setting up Jekyll (Part 2 of 3)
 subtitle: This article walk you through a simple way of setting up a Jekyll blog for free.
 Jekyll is a static site generator which lets you build static site on Github pages.
-header-img: Jekyll free blog.png
+header-img: Jekyll free blog.webp
 categories:
   - blogging
-featured-image: Jekyll free blog.png
+featured-image: Jekyll free blog.webp
 slug: build-blog-for-free-part-two-jekyll
 excerpt: So you finally decided to build a blog that costs you nothing (free).
 I am sure you have read “Part 1” of this series, which helps you to take the decision.
 Buckle up, as I take you through the simplest way of building a blog for FREE.